 ALTER command can be used to perform various manipulations on our database.
 These are as listed below-

 a.
-To add a column to the table.
-Syntax-
+Following is the syntax to add a column to the table.

 ALTER TABLE <table_name> ADD <field_name> <Type> <(width)>;